Report: Trump administration needs to step up on 'Obamacare'

 HHS said in a statement that the 2018 enrollment season was the "most cost-effective and successful experience" for consumers, citing a 90 percent customer satisfaction rate with the HealthCare.gov call center.

-Republicans' drive to "repeal and replace" the health care law stalled in the Senate last year, and the Trump administration instead found itself having to run a program the president repeatedly branded a "disaster."
+Republicans' drive to "repeal and replace" the Affordable Care Act stalled in the Senate last year, and the Trump administration instead found itself having to run a program the president repeatedly branded a "disaster."

 The watchdog found that sign-ups in the 39 states served by HHS through the federal HealthCare.gov website dipped by 5 percent last year, while states running their own enrollment effort maintained their sign-up levels.
 A total of 11.7 million people enrolled for 2018 coverage, with about 85 percent receiving subsidies to help pay their premiums.